• Skip to main content

 Why are dental policies separate from health insurance?

-The root of this issue is decades in the past, back when medicine at large did not see dentistry as medical in nature.
+In the past, the medical industry didn’t see dentistry as an important medical field.
 Dentists had to strike out on their own, and as a result, they formed different schools, practices, and professional associations.
 Insurance coverage followed suit, separating the two.

 Is it better to get a policy through an employer or on your own?

-If your employer’s plans fit your coverage needs, they tend to be better since you save money on taxes and your company might pay part of your premium.
+If your employer’s plans fit your coverage needs, they’re typically better, since you save money on taxes and your company might pay part of your premium.
 If they don’t fit your needs, you’ll be better off getting a policy independently.

 What is an open enrollment period?